nextapps-de/flexsearch/README.md

 <a name="phonetic"></a>
 ## Encoders

-Encoding effects the required memory also as query time and phonetic matches.
+Encoding affects the required memory also as query time and phonetic matches.
 Try to choose the most upper of these encoders which fits your needs, or pass in a <a href="#flexsearch.encoder">custom encoder</a>:

 <table>
     <tr></tr>